jean-michelet/computer-science-notes/README.md

 - “2” has **two** outputs ((a\) and (c\)).
   Hence, (g\) is not a valid function.

-  > Note that errors are really easy to spot
+  > Note that errors are really easy to spot using a matrice

 #### Tables